 Interestingly, his facial expressions and the way he made fists showed that he was actually wrestling with the question.

-But finally, he shook his head and said, “I see what you’re saying—I definitely understand and think you have a point, but”—he grimaced and shook his head—“but I just”—he shook his head again and knocked his fists against the desk.
-“I just think that”—he took a deep breath—“at least the first guy did army service.
+But finally, he shook his head and said, “I see what you’re saying — I definitely understand and think you have a point, but”— he grimaced and shook his head — “but I just”— he shook his head again and knocked his fists against the desk and looked me in the eye.
+“I just think that”— he took a deep breath —“at least the first guy did army service.
 At least he did that.”

 “Even though he ultimately contributed nothing to the country?”
 I said.

-He winced and held up his hands, shaking his head, “I know…I understand the point—and it’s a good question!
-But I just can’t—” His hands fell with a smack on the desktop and he looked me in the eye.
+He winced and held up his hands, shaking his head, “I know…I understand the point — and it’s a good question!
+But I just can’t —” His hands fell with a smack on the desktop and he looked me in the eye again.
 “At least he did his army service.”

 “So he contributed more than the other guy who didn’t do the army?”
 I said.